The Breuil-M\'ezard conjecture for potentially Barsotti-Tate representations: The patching argument

-The existence of $r$ now follows by applying Theorem A.4.1 of \cite{blggU2} with the representation $r_{l,\imath}(\pi')$ in the statement of {\it loc.~cit} equal to $r'.$ It is here that we use the assumption that every lift of $\rbar|_{G_{F_{\tv}}}$ of Hodge type $\lambda_v$ and Galois type $\tau_v$ is potentially diagonalizable, as we need to know that the points of $\Spec R_\tv$ correspond to potentially diagonalizable lifts in order to satisfy the hypotheses of Theorem A.4.1. of {\it loc.~cit.} (note that since $r|_{G_{F_1}}$ is automorphic and the extension $F_1/F$ is solvable, $r$ is automorphic by Lemma 1.4 of \cite{blght}). \end{proof}
+The existence of $r$ now follows by applying Theorem A.4.1 of \cite{blggU2} (which is another variant of the Khare--Wintenberger argument; again, cf.\ Thm.\ 3.3 of~\cite{kw}) with the representation $r_{l,\imath}(\pi')$ in the statement of {\it loc.~cit} equal to $r'.$ It is here that we use the assumption that every lift of $\rbar|_{G_{F_{\tv}}}$ of Hodge type $\lambda_v$ and Galois type $\tau_v$ is potentially diagonalizable, as we need to know that the points of $\Spec R_\tv$ correspond to potentially diagonalizable lifts in order to satisfy the hypotheses of Theorem A.4.1. of {\it loc.~cit.} (note that since $r|_{G_{F_1}}$ is automorphic and the extension $F_1/F$ is solvable, $r$ is automorphic by Lemma 1.4 of \cite{blght}). \end{proof}